 It can be hard to think about your own needs, but it’s important to be realistic and try to decide what’s best for everyone, including you.
 Only you can decide if the responsibility of caring is too much for you.
 Carers in similar situations suggest the following tips:

-Other carers have offered the following tips:
+Other carers offer the following tips:

 - take someone with you to appointments to be an extra listener